dustinpfister/blog_posts/_posts/blog-post-plan-for-2021.md

 However I would like to have at least one other long term project outside of just writing this content.
 I can only do so much as one person, but I still have enough time to add on at least one or two more projects like what I have done with these blog posts.
 However I think that it should be an actual code project, or collection of code projects.
 Last year I started such a project that I am just calling canvas examples, sorry I am not good at names.

-Last year in 2020 I wanted to start a new long term project, and I wanted for it to be something fun.
 Life is short and I should do whatever it is the I really want to do with programing.
-So on top of continuing this blog I started, and continued working on my canvas examples collection.
+So on top of continuing this blog as I have for the past few years I also want to continue working on my canvas examples collection.
+In fact in time I think I will like to invest more time in that rather than this writing if it comes to that which I hope it does.
+Writing is great dont get me wrong, but I grow tired of it standing in the way of me inversting the time I would really like to invest working on actual projects.

 ### 2.1 - Improve the quality of older canvas examples